neginmhd/Prediction-of-traffic-trend/README.md

 ## Prediction of tarffic trends
 A Traffic dataset is a collection of continuous data points recorded over time.
 This is why we call it a "time series" data.
-Auto-Regressive Integrated Moving Average or ARIMA for short,is a time series model that predicts future time series values based on previously observed/historical values.
+Auto-Regressive Integrated Moving Average or ARIMA for short,is a time series model that predicts future time series values based on previous observed/historical values.

 ## Introduction
 Traffic prediction is a core component of intelligent transportation systems or ITS for short.